 Section 1.
 The Annual Meeting of the Society for the election of officers and transaction of business shall take place on a Saturday within thirty days prior to or following the birth date of George Washington, being the 22nd day of February.
 The specific date selection shall be made by the President of the Society.
 The Board of Managers will meet at least two times a year at the call of the President who shall select the date and place of the meeting.
 Special meetings may be called by the President subject to the approval of the Board of Managers or by written request of at least seven (7) members of the Board of Managers.
 The Recording Secretary shall provide written notice to board members of the time and place of a Board of Managers meeting not less than thirty days prior to a scheduled meeting and not less than fifteen days prior to a Special Board of Managers meeting.
 The General Membership shall be notified of the time and place of the annual meeting not less than thirty days prior to the meeting.

 Section 2.
-At the last meeting of the Board of Managers prior to the Annual Meeting the President shall appoint a Nominating Committee of three (3) Past Presidents of the Society who, in the opinion of the President, are active in the affairs of the Society.
+No later than the last meeting of the Board of Managers prior to the Annual Meeting the President shall appoint a Nominating Committee of three (3) Past Presidents of the Society who, in the opinion of the President, are active in the affairs of the Society.
 The President shall strive, in the appointment of the Nominating Committee, for the widest possible geographic distribution of membership on the Committee.
-The Committee shall be chaired by the most recent Past President who is willing and able to serve.
+The President shall select the Chairman of the Nominating Committee.
 It shall be the duty of the Nominating Committee to nominate a candidate, who shall be a primary member in good standing of the ALSSAR, for each office enumerated in Section 1 Article IV of the Constitution and a member of the Endowment Fund Committee as outlined in Article VI of the Constitution, and to report its nominations to the President and the Recording Secretary in sufficient time for the report to be included in the Notice of the Annual Meeting provided to the general membership.
 In addition to nominating the state officers, the Nominating Committee shall, in its report, nominate one candidate each for the offices of National Trustee and Alternate National Trustee as provided for in the Constitution and By-Laws of the National Society.
 The National Trustee and Alternate National Trustee shall be elected and installed in office during the annual National Society Congress.

 Section 3.
 Any member of the Society in good standing may vote at the annual meeting for the election of officers.
 Election may be by ballot or acclamation, but in either event a majority of those present and voting shall be necessary for a choice.